dfinity/interface-spec/spec/index.md

 If at least one of these checks fails, the call is rejected.

 If the transaction passes these tests, the transaction is forwarded to the specified Bitcoin network.
-Note that the function does not provide any guarantees that a submitted transaction will ever appear in a block.
+Note that the function does not provide any guarantees that the transaction will make it into the mempool or that the transaction will ever appear in a block.

 ### IC method `bitcoin_get_current_fee_percentiles` {#ic-bitcoin\_get\_current\_fee\_percentiles}